Best Student Bank Accounts 2021

 The card normally costs £120, so this could be an attractive account if you know you will be travelling lots by train.

-You will need to pay £500 into the account each term and register for online banking.
+There is a 0% arranged overdraft fee, although you will need to pay £500 into the account each term and register for online banking.